SANFORD-FRITCH INDEPENDENT SCHOOL DISTRICT

 Tim Scherwin, Junior High Teacher, Campus Advisory Committee

 Aimee Lyles, Counselor, High School Campus Advisory Committee

 Tonya Stephenson, Secretary, At-will Representative, District Advisory Committee

 School Start Date/Last Day of School [EB (LEGAL), TEC 25.0811, 25.0812]

 - Current: Student instruction cannot start before the fourth Monday of August.
 Waivers are no longer allowed to alter start date.
 The last day of instruction may not occur before May 15 of any year.
 Again, no waiver is allowed.
 These changes occurred through the lobby of tourism groups which argued the loss of business due to local control of school calendars.

 - Plan: To meet local community needs and offer a more balanced calendar through the design of the instructional periods, start dates and end dates.
-Instruction will not begin before the second Monday of August.
+Instruction will not begin before the first Monday of August and end the school year on or prior to the fourth Friday in July.
 Advantages:

 - Balance Six-week grading periods and semester schedules.

 - Allow for first semester to end before holiday break.